Wiley Rutledge

 Wiley Blount Rutledge Jr. (July 20, 1894 – September 10, 1949) was an American jurist who served as an associate justice of the Supreme Court of the United States from 1943 to 1949.
-The ninth and final justice appointed by President Franklin D. Roosevelt, he is known for his impassioned defenses of civil liberties.
+The ninth and final justice appointed by President Franklin D. Roosevelt, he is best known for his impassioned defenses of civil liberties.
 Rutledge favored broad interpretations of the First Amendment, the Due Process Clause, and the Equal Protection Clause, and he argued that the Bill of Rights applied in its totality to the states.
 He participated in several noteworthy cases involving the intersection of individual freedoms and the government's wartime powers.
 Rutledge served on the Court until his death at the age of fifty-five.
 Legal scholars have generally thought highly of the justice, although the brevity of his tenure has minimized his impact on history.

 Born in Cloverport, Kentucky, Rutledge attended several colleges and universities, graduating with a Bachelor of Laws degree in 1922.
 He briefly practiced law in Boulder, Colorado, before accepting a position on the faculty of the University of Colorado Law School.
 Rutledge also taught law at the Washington University School of Law in St. Louis, Missouri, of which he became the dean; he later served as dean of the University of Iowa College of Law.
 As an academic, he vocally opposed Supreme Court decisions striking down parts of the New Deal and argued in favor of President Roosevelt's unsuccessful attempt to expand the Court.
 Rutledge's support of Roosevelt's policies brought him to the President's attention: he was considered as a potential Supreme Court nominee and was appointed to the U.S. Court of Appeals for the District of Columbia, where he developed a record as a supporter of individual liberties and the New Deal.
 When Justice James F. Byrnes resigned from the Supreme Court, Roosevelt nominated Rutledge to take his place.
 The Senate overwhelmingly confirmed Rutledge by voice vote, and he took the oath of office on February 15, 1943.